Sequoia: Scalable, Robust, and Hardware-aware Speculative Decoding: Evaluation

 \subsubsection{The Scalability of \Sys}

-In this section, we evaluate the scalability of the \sys tree construction method in terms of the average number of generated tokens at different budget sizes, relative to baselines.
-In~\Cref{fig:scala-exp1} we compare the \sys tree to $k$ independent sequences, where we use \sys's sampling and verification algorithm for both tree structures.
+In~\Cref{fig:ablation_scalable_robust} (left) we compare the average number of generated tokens for the \sys tree construction method, relative to $k$ independent sequences, at different budgets; we use \sys's sampling and verification algorithm for all trees.
 The \sys tree is able to generate up to $33\%$ more tokens per decoding step, demonstrating the effectiveness of \sys's tree construction algorithm.
-For these experiments, we use JackFram/Llama-68m as the draft model, Llama2-13B as the target model, $0.6$ as the temperature, and CNN Daily Mail as the dataset.
+Here, we use JackFram/Llama-68m as the draft model, Llama2-13B as the target model, $0.6$ as the temperature, and CNN Daily Mail as the dataset.